-Hiring for a key position can be a time-consuming, sometimes difficult process.
-As the hiring manager, your objective is to offer the job to the most qualified candidate.
-That choice isn’t always obvious, especially when you have two or three equally strong candidates competing for the same position.
-But by giving careful consideration to your staffing needs, and what you want to learn from the interviews, you’ll know better what to ask and what to listen for during the job interview.
+Hiring for a key position can be a time-consuming, difficult process.
+As the hiring manager, your objective is to offer the job to the most qualified person.
+That choice isn’t always obvious, especially when you have two or three equally strong applicants competing for the same position.
+But by knowing the right interview questions to ask potential employees, you have a better chance at learning enough about the candidates to make the best choice.

 1. What skills and strengths can you bring to this job?

-This is one of the most effective interview questions to ask a candidate.
+This is one of the most effective interview questions to ask a potential employee.
 Note that the question is not "What are your skills and strengths?" but "What skills and strengths can you bring to this job?"
 The answer is yet another way to gauge how much interest applicants have in the job and how well prepared they are for the interview.
-Stronger candidates should be able to correlate their skills with specific job requirements (for example: "I think my experience as a travel writer will be of great help in marketing products to overseas customers.").
-The job seeker should answer the question in the context of contributions they can make to the company in this specific position.
+Stronger candidates should be able to correlate their skills with specific job requirements.
+For example, "I think my experience as a travel writer will be of great help in marketing products to overseas customers."
+The question should be answered in the context of contributions they can make to the company in this specific position.

 2. In a way that anyone could understand, can you describe a professional achievement that you’re proud of?

-This is an especially good interview question to ask when you're hiring for a technical position, such as an IT manager or tax accountant.
-The answer shows the candidate's ability to communicate with others in the company.
-Do they avoid jargon in their answer?
+Here's another one of the really good interview questions to ask employees when hiring for a technical position, such as an IT manager or tax accountant.
+The answer shows the ability to communicate with others in the company.
+Do the candidates avoid jargon in their answers?
 Do they get their points across clearly?
-Failure to do so may be a sign that the individuals can't step out of their "world" sufficiently to work with people in other departments, which is a growing necessity in many organizations today.
+Failure to do so may be a sign that they can't step out of their "world" sufficiently to work with people in other departments, which is a growing necessity in many organizations today.

 3. Tell me about a mistake you've made on the job.

 Look for candidates' willingness to admit mistakes and learn from them, as well as how they hold themselves accountable for their decisions.
 Do they blame others for a project’s missed deadline, or do they accept responsibility and say what they learned from the failure?
-You aren't looking for an employee who doesn't make mistakes — your ideal employee recognizes their weaknesses and works on them.
+You aren't looking for an employee who doesn't make mistakes — ideal employees recognize their weaknesses and work on them.

 4. Describe the most interesting project you worked on in a past position.

-This is one of the most important interview questions for assessing whether the candidate would be a good long-term fit.
-The response should indicate what types of tasks the potential employee enjoys the most.
+This is one of the most important interview questions to ask employees you may hire to assess whether the person would be a good long-term fit.
+The response should indicate what types of tasks they enjoy the most.
 Do these align with the job description you posted?
-Or given the candidate’s interests, would she be unhappy with either the job or the organization?
+Or given their interests, would they be unhappy with either the job or the organization?
 Look beyond skill sets when evaluating candidates.
 Make sure they’ll not only be productive, but satisfied, employees.

 5. How have you changed the nature of your current job?